PlanterApp/planter_blog/content/posts/seedling-care-and-troubleshooting/index.md

 ![Leggy tomato seedlings in peat pots](leggy-tomatoes.jpg)

 Taking care of seedlings is not complicated, but it does require a bit of attentiveness.
-Keep a close eye on your seedlings to make sure they are not underwatered, overwatered, and they have sufficient light and nutrients.
+Keep a close eye on your seedlings to make sure they are not underwatered or overwatered, and that they have sufficient light and nutrients.
 Taking action as soon as you spot a problem can save your precious seedlings.
 You’ll be rewarded for your efforts  when they turn into healthy plants you can transplant into your garden!